ReactiveHTML/rimmel/README.md

 Finally, we're leveraging the DOM's standard Event Delegation by only adding one listener to the container, rather than to each button.
 We're making sure only button clicks are captured by using the `ButtonClick` filter

-### Conventions to distinguish Event Adapters from Adapter Operators
+### Event Adapter Functions vs Event Adapter Operators
-The main difference between Event Adapters and Adapter Operators is that the former are designed for simplicity and convenience.
+The main difference between Event Adapters and Event Adapter Operators is that the former are designed for simplicity and convenience.
 Their name begins with an uppercase letter.

-Adapter Operators follow the practice of other RxJS operators, their name is camelcased and can be composed together just like other RxJS operators.
+Adapter Operators, on the other hand, are simple, plain-old RxJS operators.
+Their name is camelcased and can be composed together just like other RxJS operators.

 Rimmel often exports both.
 For instance, the `Cut` Adapter, or the `cut` Operator clear the value of a text input before emitting its value.
 They are convenient ways to let users repeatedly enter information and clean up a text field for the next input.